Zenlua/Overlayfs/README.md

 + `/product/app`, for example, will allow rw to this directory

-+ You can add the path to the partition.txt file within the module.
++ You can easily add the partition path yourself to the partition.txt file

 + For magisk be careful when adding partition it may bootloop